Steamcord/steamcord-docs/src/api-reference/steam-group-queue.md

 object will be ignored.
 In most cases, you should queue the Steam IDs of all players online your game server.

-> __Important__ \
-> This endpoint is rate limited aggressively.
-Please refrain from more than one request per minute.
-Abuse of this endpoint may jeapordize your account.

 ### Request Body

 | Name            | Type       | Description                    |